omotarita/cw2/README.md

 4. Realism - can they realistically be implemented in the technology, budget and time?
 5. Verifiability - can they be tested?

+Given the validation criteria and their relative weighting scores, I decided to implement all the requirements except ... and ... ltimately I decided to implement the majority of the listed requirements, aside from the bottom two as they seemed more ... (?? did I?)

 ## Design